chrisglein/chrisglein.github.io/heist/new-rules.md

 You also start the game with a Secret.
 These cards represent your unique background that provides your motivation for the heist.
 Meeting the criteria on your Secret will award you a larger take at the end of the game.

 # YOUR TURN
 Players each take a turn in clockwise order.
-On your turn choose an obstacle and place the active job marker on that obstacle card.
+On your turn choose an Obstacle and place the active job marker on that Obstacle card.

 ## FACING AN OBSTACLE